johnjosephhorton/sharing/README.md

 ```
 This should download the necessary data files and decrypt them.
 It will also run the statistical analysis in R (downloading all needed packages) and then produce plots and tables (stored in `writeup/tables` and `writeup/plots`).
-Finally, it will build the pdf file using `pdflatex`, leaving the resultant `sharing.pdf' in the `/writing` folder.
+Finally, it will build the pdf file using `pdflatex`, leaving the resultant `sharing.pdf` in the `/writing` folder.
 To see the actual steps that are being followed, you can inspect `writeup\Makefile`.

 If you run into any trouble replicating, please contact me at ``john.joseph.horton@gmail.com``.